groversomanshi/CosmoBoard/README.md

 # CosmoBoard
-Live site: https://t8vlbhpkph.execute-api.eu-north-1.amazonaws.com/Dev/ (may not reflect the latest version)
+Live site: https://t8vlbhpkph.execute-api.eu-north-1.amazonaws.com/Dev/ (may not reflect the latest version)<br>
 Note: This GitHub repository contains the most recent code and updates.

 The NASA-Cosmoboard Space Biology Dashboard is part of the 2025 NASA Space Apps Challenge.
 It aims to provide scientists, mission planners, and managers with a dynamic interface to explore and summarize decades of NASA bioscience publications.
 This project uses a context-aware search engine that compiles research papers, links each to its underlying NASA datasets, and recommends similar publications, and presents a user-friendly layout for accessing all related research with Space Biology topics.